 Fast, convenient, cheaper at times, and available at all times, it is not surprising that cab booking apps are loved by passengers.
 Ride hailing apps saw a steady growth in the number of passengers using cabs as a way of transportation – from 4.5 million to 160 million in just three years.
 But when demand is high, so is competition for providing the service.
 And in order to survive the market, your users must experience a product that is matchless.

-Taxi App UX Design Process
+Taxi App Design: Understanding The UX Process

 Good user experience involves a lot of hard work.
 A process must be followed for the best outcome; the end goal being user satisfaction, usability, and utility.
-A few steps are involved in the taxi app us process.
+A few steps are involved in the taxi app design process.
 What are these?

 Step 1: Research for the pain points of your users.
 Conduct a competitor analysis to find out what works and what does not.